There are many people who strongly believe in leaning back in a relationship.

 Something to consider…

-6) You’ll only keep a man’s interest if he perceives relationship value, and if you have high value
+Danger #6.
+You’ll only keep a man’s interest if he perceives you have relationship value

 Men need to show up high value for you, too!